kansiris/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-233. ### Why do not you need error boundaries for event handlers?
+233. ### Why do you not need error boundaries for event handlers?
      Error boundaries do not catch errors inside event handlers.

-Event handlers don't happened or invoked during rendering time unlike render method or lifecycle methods.
-So React knows how to recover these kind of errors in event handlers.
+     React doesn’t need error boundaries to recover from errors in event handlers.
+Unlike the render method and lifecycle methods, the event handlers don’t happen during rendering.
+So if they throw, React still knows what to display on the screen.

-     If still you need to catch an error inside event handler, use the regular JavaScript try / catch statement as below
+     If you need to catch an error inside an event handler, use the regular JavaScript try / catch statement:

      ```javascript
      class MyComponent extends React.Component {
        constructor(props) {
          super(props);
          this.state = { error: null };
+         this.handleClick = this.handleClick.bind(this);
        }

-       handleClick = () => {
+       handleClick() {
          try {
            // Do something that could throw
          } catch (error) {